When does registration open?

 Yes.
-Many of our campers attend two weeks or more.
+Many of our campers attend multiple weeks.
 Although we make sure to include all the camp favorites every week for those campers who only come one week per summer but look forward to certain things, we also like to change things up every week for the campers and ourselves.
 We want to make camp as fun as possible, so we run the week according to the group of kids.
 For example, if we have a group who likes running games, then we do a lot of those – of course, always making sure to offer alternate activities for those who need a break or want to do something different.

-Although we are not a camp specifically designed for campers with special needs, nor does our staff have official training for this, we do welcome talking to parents/guardians about how we can accommodate any and every camper at camp.
+Although we are not a camp specifically designed for campers with disabilities, nor does our staff have official training for this, we do welcome talking to parents/guardians about how we can accommodate any and every camper at camp.
 In the past we have had campers with physical/medical/emotional/social disabilities and are always willing to have a conversation about how/whether it would work for the camper, the other campers and the staff.